 "This bodhi is well grown, but it is useless at the moment," Pharmacist Liu said, shaking his head.
 "I will give it one point.
 Any objections?"

-Director Zhang said nothing, which was tacit consent.
-The corners of Jing Shu's mouth lifted.
+Director Zhang said nothing.
+It was tacit consent.
+Jing Shu's lips curled slightly.
 Good.
 When that sudden parasitic outbreak arrived, people across China would claw around for bodhi trees.
 She wondered if they would be so dismissive then.

 "Dried leeches have some use.
 Barely medicinal grade.
 Four points."